-Florida law recognizes that verbally informing your employer is sufficient to begin a worker's compensation claim, however having this information and all the details in writing can prevent confusion, miscommunication, or the loss of details of "what really happened" which can occur naturally with time.
+Florida law recognizes that verbally informing your employer is sufficient to begin a worker's compensation claim, however having this information and all the details in writing can prevent confusion, miscommunication, or the loss of the details of "what really happened" which can occur naturally with time.

 The weekly compensation for the employee is determined by calculating the average of their weekly earnings for the 13 weeks preceding the accident (not including the week in which the injury/accident occurred) for employees who were working full-time hours at least 10 of those 13 weeks.
 This calculation also provides for gratuity, commissions, and fringe benefits which the injured employee has lost.
-If the employer stops paying fringe benefits during the worker���s comp claim process, they must file a corrected Wage Statement Form within 7 days of stopping those benefits.
+If the employer stops paying fringe benefits during the workers' comp claim process, they must file a corrected Wage Statement Form within 7 days of stopping those benefits.

 Employee Earnings ReportThe Florida Chief Financial Officer website also provides a standardized form called the Employee Earnings Report for employees to report to their employers, the department of worker's compensation, and the insurance company on the amount of money which they have received during the course of a worker's compensation claim.
 This form includes sections to report on self-employed earnings, insurance settlements, or worker's comp payments.
 The employee has 21 days to complete this form once it is requested of them.

-Notice of DenialIf an insurance company has decided to deny a worker's compensation claim they are required to submit a Notice of Denial within 21 days of a worker's request for benefits.
+If an insurance company has decided to deny a worker's compensation claim they are required to submit a Notice of Denial within 21 days of a worker's request for benefits.
 There are many reasons an insurance company may decide to deny a claim, including Drug Free Workplace violations, evidence gathered under surveillance, or any situation where the insurance company can support a belief that the claim is fraudulent.

-Petition for Benefits
+Petition for Benefits Form

 In the event that a worker's compensation claim is denied or disputed, the Office of the Judges of Compensation Claims is responsible for handling and resolving these disputes.
-The form an injured person would file with them to begin the process of mediation is the Petition of Worker's Compensation Benefits.
-This form provides space to report to them much of the same information as the First Report of Injury or Illness, and allows a person seeking worker's compensation for their injury to fully describe the history of their situation.
+The form an injured person would file with them to begin the process of mediation is the petition for benefits form.
+This form provides space to report much of the same information as the First Report of Injury or Illness, and allows a person seeking worker's compensation for their injury to fully describe the history of their situation.